 In the event of a display failure, the G1000 System automatically switches to reversionary (backup) mode.
-In reversionary mode, all important flight information is presented on the remaining display in the same format as in normal operating mode.
+In Reversionary Mode, all important flight information from the PFD is presented on the remaining display in the same format as in normal operating mode, with the addition of the EIS.
+EIS operation while in Reversionary Mode is discussed in the EIS Section.
+As when the PFD is operating normally, windows for flight planning, nearest airports, and procedures are available.
+The Inset Map is moved to the right side of the display.

-If a display fails, the appropriate IAU Ethernet interface to the display is cut off.
+If a display fails, the appropriate IAU-display Ethernet interface is cut off.
 Thus, the IAU can no longer communicate with the remaining display (refer to Figure 1-1), and the NAV and COM functions provided to the failed display by the IAU are flagged as invalid on the remaining display.
 The system reverts to backup paths for the AHRS, ADC, Engine/Airframe Unit, and Transponder, as required.
 The change to backup paths is completely automated for all LRUs and no pilot action is required.